whathellis/Obsidian/Mashroomash/08/Syntax/Data Types.md

 - field.second
 - field.millisecond

-For example, if you're interested in which month your date lies, you can access it via `datefield.month`:
+For example, if you're interested in which month your date lies, you can access it via :

 ` birthday:: 2001-06-11   `

 gives you back all birthdays happening this month.
-Curious about `date(now)`?
+Curious about \-?
 Read more about it under [literals](https://blacksmithgu.github.io/obsidian-dataview/reference/literals/#dates).

 Displaying of date objects